RealismusModding/FS17_seasons/README.md

 The game will get out of sync with the extra load of Seasons

 ## Mod conflicts
+Do not load multiple map mods.
+Only load the map you are using!

 - Any mod that manipulates the weather, e.g. Multi overlay hud
 - Any mod that manipulates growth
 - Any mod that changes animals